Framework

 It is not a linear chain.
 It is a reinforcing system.

 The breakpoints look sequential on paper, but they loop back on each other in practice.
-That is why patching symptoms one at a time almost never holds.
+Patching symptoms one at a time almost never holds — because every patch upstream gets re-corrupted by a feedback loop downstream.

 Warehouse execution (BP5) corrupts inventory truth (BP3), which feeds bad numbers into reporting (BP6) — which hides the pattern and prevents the organisation from seeing BP1.